DDMAL/linkedmusic-queries/README.md

 ### Achieving NLQ2SPARQL through Prompt Engineering on Large Language Models

+## 0. The initial experiment
+> (2024June-2024Oct)

+For any individual question, we custimize context as minimun as possible.
+The context can be anything, including ontology rendered in OWL language.
+We conducted experiment with result in the "LLM2SPARQL_TheSession_WikiData_MusicBrainz" folder, domonstrated on LinkedMusic 2024 conference

 ## 1. Use ontology snippet as context for prompte engineering
 > (2024Dec-2025Mar)

-Junjun Cao has been utlizing the Chinese Traditional Music KnowledgeBase (abbreviated as CTM) as a prior experiment because this knowledge base has a comprehensive ontology, which can serve as ready-made context for prompting ChatGPT to convert NLQ(natural language query) into SPARQL
+Junjun Cao has been utlizing a Chinese Traditional Music KnowledgeBase (abbreviated as CTM) as a prior experiment because this knowledge base has a comprehensive ontology, which can serve as ready-made context for prompting ChatGPT to convert NLQ(natural language query) into SPARQL
 > for issues marked with "CTM", it's specifically meant for Chinese Traditional Music knowledgeBase

 This experiment has solved some problems/issues: